 Check this box if this is a final return because the estate or trust has terminated.
 Also, check the "Final K-1" box at the top of Schedule K-1.

-If, on the final return, there are excess deductions, an unused capital loss carryover, or a net operating loss carryover, see the instructions for Schedule K-1, box 11, on page 43.
+If, on the final return, there are excess deductions, an unused capital loss carryover, or an NOL carryover, see the instructions for Schedule K-1, box 11, on page 34.